-It is the mission of the Eastern Mennonite University Recreational Sports Program, a division of Student Life, to administrate a modern program of individual and team activities at both a competitive and recreational level to members of the campus community.
+It is the mission of the EMU Recreational Sports Program, a division of Student Life, to administrate a modern program of individual and team activities at both a competitive and recreational level to members of the campus community.
 Our purpose is to provide a relaxed yet structured environment while creating opportunities for participants to exercise, have fun, develop skills, and build relationships.
 The intramural sports program will promote leadership, integrity, and lifelong fitness in the spirit of friendly competition.

 Intramural participation is a privilege, not a right.
 All participants, officials, and student workers are indebted to each other, and will operate in a community of cooperation while upholding the highest standards of fair play and integrity.
 All players are expected to exercise good judgment in caring for the safety of others as well as themselves.
 Competitive play is expected however, a win-at-all-costs attitude will be strongly discouraged.
-Participants will conduct themselves in a manner consistent with the values and mission of Eastern Mennonite University.
+Participants will conduct themselves in a manner consistent with the values and mission of EMU.

 ROSTER GUIDELINES AND PROCEDURES